jundalisay/superb/content/en/research/engels/dialectics/dialectics.md

 ---

-Engels' Dialectics of Nature

-II.
-Dialectics

-(The general nature of dialectics to be developed as the science of interconnections, in contrast to metaphysics.)
+The general nature of dialectics to be developed is the science of interconnections, in contrast to metaphysics.

+The laws of dialectics are abstracted, therefore, from:
+- the history of nature and
-It is, therefore, from the history of nature and human society that the laws of dialectics are abstracted.
-For they are nothing but the most general laws of these two aspects of historical development, as well as of thought itself.
-And indeed they can be reduced in the main to three:
+- the history of human society.

+These laws are nothing but the most general laws of these 2 aspects of historical development, as well as of thought itself.

+They can be reduced to 3 developed by Hegel in his idealist fashion as mere laws of thought:

-The law of the transformation of quantity into quality and vice versa;
+1. The law of the transformation of quantity into quality and vice versa

+This is his Doctrine of Being, and is the first part of his Logic.

-The law of the interpenetration of opposites;
+2. The law of the interpenetration of opposites

+This is his Doctrine of Essence and is the most important part of his Logic

-The law of the negation of the negation.
+3. The law of the negation of the negation.

-All three are developed by Hegel in his idealist fashion as mere laws of thought: the first, in the first part of his Logic, in the Doctrine of Being; the second fills the whole of the second and by far the most important part of his Logic, the Doctrine of Essence; finally the third figures as the fundamental law for the construction of the whole system.
-The mistake lies in the fact that these laws are foisted on nature and history as laws of thought, and not deduced from them.
+This is the fundamental law for the construction of the whole system

+His mistake lies in the fact that these laws are foisted on nature and history as laws of thought, and not deduced from them.
 This is the source of the whole forced and often outrageous treatment; the universe, willy-nilly, is made out to be arranged in accordance with a system of thought which itself is only the product of a definite stage of evolution of human thought.

 If we turn the thing round, then everything becomes simple, and the dialectical laws that look so extremely mysterious in idealist philosophy at once become simple and clear as noonday.

 Moreover, anyone who is even only slightly acquainted with his Hegel will be aware that in hundreds of passages Hegel is capable of giving the most striking individual illustrations from nature and history of the dialectical laws.